ÃÛÌÇÖ±²¥

 Skip to main content

-Burnout is a general condition that can happen when we feel overly stressed, overwhelmed, overloaded or anxious about our responsibilities.
+Burnout describes a condition that can manifest when we feel overly stressed, overwhelmed, overloaded or anxious about school, work or life.ÌýÌý

 • Feeling mentally, physically or emotionally depleted or exhausted